qdm12/dns/README.md

 ### Option 1: Router (recommended)

-Block the UDP 53 outgoing port on your router firewall so that all DNS traffic must go through this container.

 *All machines connected to your router will use the 1.1.1.1 encrypted DNS by default*

 Configure your router to use the LAN IP address of your Docker host as its primary DNS address.